 Dog owners must pay a dog tax.
 The amount of tax depends on which city you live and how many dogs you have.

 There are many dierenartsen (veterinarians) in the Netherlands.
 Find one in your neighborhood or ask a neighbor for a recommendation!

 Finding a pet

 If you find a lost or abandoned pet, you can take it to an asiel (animal shelter).
 The people working there will try to trace the original owner or find a new one.
-If you want to buy a pet, pet stores sell small animals, such as rabbits and guinea pigs.
-For cats and dogs, contact the local animal shelter or an official breeder.

 De Dierenambulances Brabant Zuid-Oost (animal ambulances for Southeast Brabant, including Eindhoven) transports sick, injured and lost animals, to a near by shelter,